-It goes without saying that you must get the all clear from your physician or back consultant before you begin swimming.
+Before you begin swimming, you must get the all-clear from your physician or back consultant.

-The amount that you can kick your legs will now be restricted due to the build-up of scar tissue and general lack of flexibility from your surgery.
-It is very important to build up slowly and keep within a comfortable tolerance level for your back.
+The amount you can kick your legs will now be restricted due to the build-up of scar tissue and the general lack of flexibility from your surgery.
+It is important to build up slowly and maintain a comfortable tolerance level for your back.

-The leg kick itself must have relaxed knee and ankle joints so that down beat motion can provide some propulsion.
-Kicking whilst holding a float or kickboard will isolate your legs but also make them work very hard.
+The leg kick must have relaxed knee and ankle joints so that downbeat motion can provide some propulsion.
+Kicking whilst holding a float or kickboard will isolate your legs and make them work very hard.
 Swimming with fins on will help achieve a good relaxed action.

 Keep in perspective why it is you are swimming front crawl.
 Is it for fitness reasons?
 Is it for rehabilitation?
 I'm guessing it is a combination of both.
 Whatever the reason, the leg kick for front crawl is not the most important thing here.
-Performing the whole stroke, arms, legs and breathing, will all serve to increase fitness and help rehabilitation.
-Remember the majority of propulsion for front crawl comes from the arm action and long distance endurance swimmers of front crawl do not use their legs at all for propulsion but only to balance the arm action.
+Performing the whole stroke, arms, legs, and breathing will increase fitness and help rehabilitation.
+Remember that most propulsion for front crawl comes from the arm action, and long-distance endurance swimmers of front crawl do not use their legs at all for propulsion but only to balance the arm action.